Phaya Thai district: Places

 Phaya Thai is home to many government offices, such as the Government Savings Bank, the Ministry of Finance, and the Ministry of Natural Resources and Environment.
 A large portion of the district on its east side is occupied by the Royal Thai Army, including the Army Stadium, and the military-owned television Channel 5.
 Wat Phai Tan (วัดไผ่ตัน) is the only Buddhist temple in the district.

 The population is more concentrated in the area called Saphan Khwai (สะพานควาย) with many shops, apartments, and a BigC shopping center.

 The Thai Philatelic Museum was renovated and moved to a building behind the Samsen Nai post office at Saphan Khwai in December 2004.
 Among the exhibits are awards Thai philatelists received from various international competitions together with photocopies of the winning entries, posters depicting rare Thai stamps, and winning postage stamp designs.

 Transportation

 There are three BTS skytrain stations in Phaya Thai: Sanam Pao, Ari, and Saphan Khwai.
 The Bangkok MRT station Bang Sue is in the northwest corner of the district.

 Phaya Thai is also served by the Sam Sen railway station of the State Railway of Thailand (SRT), which every train (except the Eastern Line) must pass here before reaching (or departing) from Hua Lamphong railway station.
 The rail tracks also serve as the dividing line between Phaya Thai's Phaya Thai Sub-district and Dusit's Thanon Nakhon Chai Si Sub-district.

 People

-Former Thai Prime Minister Thaksin Shinawatra (2001–2006) was a police officer who began his career at Phaya Thai Police Station.
+Former Thai Prime Minister Thaksin Shinawatra (2001–2006) was a police officer who began his career at Phaya Thai Metropolitan Police Station.
 Shinawatra and his political party, Thai Rak Thai were ousted in a coup in September 2006.
-(Note: Despite its name, Phaya Thai Police Station is actually situated in the Ratchathewi area.)
+(Note: Despite its name, Phaya Thai Metropolitan Police Station is actually situated in the Ratchathewi area.)